 Hi friends, welcome back to the blog.
 No one questions that Rome is full of interesting and unusual places.
 However, this church in Rome truly stands out.
-It’s full of unusual history and interesting works of art.
 It’s the Santa Maria sopra Minerva.
 This small church, located behind the Pantheon, is well worth a detour.
 It was practically empty when I visited.
 Let me tell you why it’s so unique.

 In front of the church is a statue of an elephant supporting an Egyptian obelisk.
 You can see the Pantheon from the obelisk.
 Dominican monks found the artifact in the church’s garden.
 The first thing that comes to mind is, why?
 Why is an Egyptian artifact from the 5th century BCE displayed so prominently in front of a Christian church?

 We know Emperor Diocletian (infamous for persecuting Christians) brought two obelisks to Rome in the 3rd century.
-No one knows why it was brought to Rome, or why it is in front of Santa Maria sopra Minerva.
-History had the last laugh.
-Christian-hating Diocletian’s obelisk forever stands out front of Christian church mocking him through eternity.
+No one knows why.
+History gets the last laugh.
+Christian-hating Diocletian’s obelisk forever stands out front of a Christian church, mocking him through eternity.
 This is one of eight Egyptian obelisks around Rome.

 The Latin inscription on the elephant, carved by one of Bernini’s students reads: Sapientis Aegypti insculptas obelisco figuras ab elephanto, belluarum fortissima, gestari quisquis hic vides, documentum intellege robustae mentis esse solidam sapientiam sustinere.